sethyuan/orca-plugin-template/plugin-docs/types/orca.md

 [`AfterHook`](#afterhook)

-The function to execute after the command completes
+The function to execute after the command completes.
+The first parameter is the command ID, followed by the arguments of the command being monitored.

 ###### Returns